 Example: Personal Information Managers vs Portable Games

 Nintendo GameBoy, on the other hand, succeeded within almost identical technical constraints by focusing on an entirely different segment and use case where size, speed, and screen technology didn't work against them as much.
-Kids were more willing to work with the device limitations because portable gaming was new and unique.
+Kids (and many adults) were more willing to work with the device limitations because portable gaming was new and unique.
 And the rather basic technology of the GameBoy gave it a particularly important advantage - extremely long battery life.
 It ran circles around technically superior competitors like Atari Lynx and Sega GameGear, outlasting them by 20+ hours.
 The goal was fun on the run, and hands down GameBoy delivered that best.

 Conditions for Greatness